Velfi/digital-garden/pages/thoughts/24-days-between-jobs.md

 # Time off between jobs

-On August 20th, 2021 I am leaving my job at Tempus for a job at AWS working on the AWS Rust SDK.
-In the between, I am taking 24 days for leisure time and personal projects.
+On August 20th, 2021 I left my job at Tempus for a job at AWS working on the AWS Rust SDK.
+In the between, I took 24 days for leisure time and personal projects.
 This page is a chronicle of that period.

 ## August 17th